amaljyothicollegeaes/gettingStartedWithGithubInAmaljoythi/Sammon Babu/readme.md

-I'm Sammon Babu and Im good at CSS
+I'm Sammon Babu and Im good at HTML,CSS and PHP.